-What is LCL shipping?
+What is an LCL shipment?

 LCL shipping is a type of ocean cargo transportation service that does not require usage of an entire 20′ or 40′ shipping container.
 LCL stands for ‘less than container load,’ typically describing cargo that is being consolidated within a shipping container for ocean transport.
 LCL shipments are sometimes referred to as ‘groupage shipments’ as they are packaged alongside other goods with a similar destination.